 Jo’s Farms is an extension of the Lisa Fontanarosa Collection (www.lisafontanarosa.com), the business I started in 1997 to showcase the works of artists from around the world.

-In the lavender field, surrounded by chickens strutting and clucking, giant, old cottonwood trees, a cosmos meadow and flower and herb beds, I find new inspiration.
+In the lavender field, surrounded by chickens strutting and clucking, giant, old cottonwood trees, a dahlia and cosmos meadow and flower and herb beds, I find new inspiration.

 The smell of fresh lavender is a meditative perfume.
 It, and its colorful blooms, make me happy.

 I love to wander in my lavender field cutting fresh bundles of buds for my table and hanging them everywhere in my house.

 Now, I’m excited to be sharing with you the lavender products we make and the other artist-made treasures I’ve collected from my trips to France.